rpm-lab/CSCI5980-Spr23-DL-RPM/staff.md

 ---
 layout: page
 title: Staff
-description: A directory of the teaching staff for Deep Learning for Robot Perception at the University of Michigan.
+description: A directory of the teaching staff for Deep Learning for Robot Perception and Manipulation at the University of Minnesota.
 ---

 # Staff